Something has been taking place that most are unaware of.

 Hmmmm, lets see.
 Food and medicine are big business.
 So if you controlled the raw materials that supply those big industries, you would be in a position of great power... and even greater profit.

-Think back.
-Our grandparents (I am 62 years young) saved their own seed year to year.
+Think back to a time when gardeners saved their own seed from year to year.

 They traded seeds with their friends and neighbors, and passed on seeds to their children.
 In doing so, they bred vegetable varieties that were tailor-made for their local climates.
 They maintained a healthy level of genetic diversity in their food supply.